SurfFill: Completion of LiDAR Point Clouds via Gaussian Surfel Splatting: Method

 Before reconstruction, we compute the ambiguity $p(\mathbf{x})$ per point and estimate uncertainty in the camera views, as described in Sec.~\ref{sec:ambiguity_heuristic}.
 Next, we downsample our input point cloud non-uniformly.
-High ambiguity points with $p(\mathbf{x}) > \tau$ (see appendix for ablation of $\tau$) are kept in full, while the rest is downsampled randomly.
-As depicted in Fig.~\ref{fig:pipeline}, this results in a point cloud, in which ambiguous regions have high point densities and well-scanned regions are thinned out.
-This results in a strong reduction of the point cloud, but in some scenes, the resulting point clouds still exceed GPU memory limitations (which for us is around 2 million points).
+High ambiguity points with $p(\mathbf{x}) > \tau$ are kept in full, while the rest is downsampled randomly.
+We set $\tau = 0.04$, determined via an ablation study on the threshold sensitivity (see \ref{supp:hyperstudy}).
+As depicted in Fig.~\ref{fig:pipeline}, this results in a point cloud in which ambiguous transition regions retain high density while well-scanned regions are thinned out.

+Although thin structures themselves may already be partially absent in the LiDAR scan, their surrounding transition-region points (whose high ambiguity scores ensure they survive downsampling) guide subsequent Gaussian growing into the correct spatial locations.
+Well-scanned regions, on the other hand, have low ambiguity scores and are initialized with precise LiDAR measurements.
+Since our focused optimization naturally concentrates growth on high-ambiguity regions and leaves well-scanned Gaussians under a stricter pruning threshold (see Sec.~\ref{sec:focusedopt}), aggressively downsampling well-scanned areas does not hurt reconstruction quality there; it only increases the capacity available for point growing in incomplete regions, as demonstrated in Fig.~\ref{img:uniform_sampling}.
+Importantly, any residual noise in the final output is therefore confined to transition zones adjacent to newly reconstructed structures; well-scanned flat regions are shielded by the distance-based filter (Sec.~\ref{sec:filtering}), which discards any Gaussian closer than $t_{min}=0.01$\,m to the original scan.

+This results in a strong reduction of the point cloud, but in some scenes the resulting point clouds still exceed GPU memory limitations (which for us is around 2 million points).
 In such cases, we use a chunking approach as described in Sec.~\ref{sec:largescale}.

-We initialize the Gaussian surfel model and set both initial scales $s=s_u=s_v$ to be extra small with $ s_{\mathbf{x}} = \sqrt{p(x)} \cdot 2^{-1/2}$, stimulating finer reconstruction and earlier point growth when densifying these regions.
+We initialize the Gaussian surfel model and set both initial scales $s=s_u=s_v$ to be extra small with $s_{\mathbf{x}} = \sqrt{p(x)} \cdot 2^{-1/2}$, stimulating finer reconstruction and earlier point growth when densifying these regions.

-\section{Focused Gaussian Surfel Optimization}
+\subsection{Focused Gaussian Surfel Optimization}

 We focus our Gaussian surfel model on incomplete areas.
 As such, we introduce adjustments to densification and pruning and three additional constraints to optimization to help guide reconstruction for fine details in missing LiDAR areas.